 - Portfolio of 10-15 pieces of original work

 Theatre Scholarship – Up to $3,000

-Acting – two contrasting monologues (about three minutes in length total), a resume or a list of production experiences, and a discussion of interests and goals
+- Acting – two contrasting monologues (about three minutes in length total), a résumé or list of production experiences, and a discussion of interests and goals

-Design/Technical Theatre – a resume or a list of production experiences, including examples of creative work, a discussion of interests and goals
+- Design/Technical Theatre – a résumé or a list of production experiences, including examples of creative work, and a discussion of interests and goals

 Creative Writing Scholarship – Up to $3,000

 - Five poems and/or a short story (not to exceed ten pages)